cubicool/mbew/README.md

   mbew_iter_t instance (another private implementation) per iteration.
 - Choose tags for each submodule and use them (as opposed to simply using whatever was in the pull at the time).
+- Hide the CMake "creep" that comes from the Ogg and Vorbis external submodules.